AviatrixSystems/Docs/Support/support_center_aws_infrastructure.rst

   * Launch the controller by picking an Aviatrix image under EC2/Instances/Launch Instance/AWS Marketplace.

 Other notes:
-  * Flightpath with AWS Govcloud does not work unless a Commercial AWS account is also registered on the controller.
-Register a commercial AWS cloud account with the controller:

     * Goto Accounts/Access Accounts/Add Account
     * Pick AWS and uncheck IAM role-based checkbox
     * Populate your AWS Access Key ID/Account Number/Secret key.